corrode/corrode.github.io/content/idiomatic-rust/_index.md

 series = "Writing Better Rust Code"
 +++

-Below is a list of resources that **help you to write ergonomic Rust code**.
+Below is a list of resources to **help you to write ergonomic Rust code**.

-The references offer a wealth of information on how to write better Rust code, including tutorials, workshops, and articles by Rust experts.
-Each piece in the collection is peer-reviewed to adherence to Rust best practices.
+The references offer a wealth of information on how to write better Rust, including tutorials, workshops, and articles by Rust experts.
+Each piece in the collection is peer-reviewed to adhere to Rust best practices.
 You can filter, sort, and search by tags, year, and difficulty level.

 The list is [maintained on GitHub](https://github.com/mre/idiomatic-rust).
-Contributions welcome.
+Contributions welcome!

 <script src="https://ajax.googleapis.com/ajax/libs/jquery/3.7.1/jquery.min.js"></script>
 <script src="//cdn.datatables.net/1.13.7/js/jquery.dataTables.min.js"></script>